 and many others.

-I also spotted Kathleen from Between Blue and Yellow – I met her two years ago when I bought the master bedroom dresser.
+I also spotted Kathleen from Between Blue and Yellow – I met her two years ago when I bought the primary bedroom dresser.
 I had no idea she was even attending, but it was really nice to see a familiar face in a more traditional sense.

 Sponsors are essential to an event this size.
 And the sponsors were simply amazing.
 The swag bag each attendee received is nothing short of a gold mine: paint from Annie Sloan, a paint brush from Purdy, spot remover from Oreck, a mini Kreg from Kreg Tool Company, painters tape from Frogtape, rug grippers and protective glasses from 3M, and other items from Minwax, Rustoleum, Home Depot, and Cutter.
 I’ll be sharing a few highlights from these booths later on in the week.